 The restaurant was closed on October 2008 for not paying taxes.
 Anthony then worked at Speranza Food Studio which closed down in 2011.
 He currently works at Cirella's Restaurant & Bar in New York as an Executive Chef.
 He is still married to Tiffany and they have a daughter.

 Joe Nagy appears in episodes 10 and 11 of the sixth season.
 His restaurant was called Mill Street Bistro.
 Joe sells a lot of crock that his food is "from farm to fork."
-In reality, the food was either frozen or store bought and does not come from his livestock ranch.
+In reality, the food was either frozen or store-bought and does not come from his livestock ranch.
 He believes himself to be a great cook as he studied under culinary masters.
-One of his servers call him an arrogant and selfish jerk.
+One of his servers calls him an arrogant and selfish jerk.

 Gordon reached out to Theresa and she told Gordon that he always verbally abused her and she would go home crying.
 She had enough and quit.
 She then shows Gordon some photographic evidence that the quality of the food served at the restaurant is poor and Gordon goes investigating.

 Gordon visits the kitchen and discovers food with no dates or labels as well as expired food.
 He even discovers frozen bleu cheese.
 He then concludes that the statements about being farm to fork are simply marketing ploys.

 Gordon confronts Joe about this.
 He also chides him for placing raw onions in the onion soup.
 They have another heated argument and then things calm down.
 Chef Ramsey leaves for the night to plan the next steps.